The SpongeBob Movie: Search for SquarePants: Development

-A fourth theatrical SpongeBob SquarePants film was officially confirmed to be in development in February 2022.
+The film initially began development as a direct-to-streaming film focused on Mr. Krabs, coinciding with the franchise's character-focused Netflix films Saving Bikini Bottom: The Sandy Cheeks Movie (2024) and Plankton: The Movie (2025).
+The project was reworked into a theatrical feature, with SpongeBob as the lead character, after Paramount executives saw the first draft of the streaming version.
+In February 2022, the fourth theatrical SpongeBob SquarePants film was officially confirmed to be in development.
 In April 2023, during Paramount Pictures' CinemaCon panel, it was announced that the film would be titled The SpongeBob Movie: Search for SquarePants, with series veteran Derek Drymon set to direct the film.
 The screenplay was written by Pam Brady and Matt Lieberman, with a story by Marc Ceccarelli, Kaz, and Brady.
 Brady, Lisa Stewart, and Aaron Dem serve as producers.
 Paramount Animation and Nickelodeon Movies produce, in association with Domain Entertainment and MRC.

 In April 2024, it was reported that the show's regular voice cast of Tom Kenny, Clancy Brown, Rodger Bumpass, Bill Fagerbakke, Carolyn Lawrence, and Mr. Lawrence would reprise their roles.
 At San Diego Comic-Con in July 2024, it was announced that Mark Hamill was voicing the Flying Dutchman, in place of his long-time voice actor Brian Doyle-Murray from the series.
 In June 2025 at the Annecy International Animation Film Festival, it was announced that Regina Hall, Sherry Cola, Arturo Castro, George Lopez, and Ice Spice were cast in the film.